 Audiologists are professional hearing experts in a distinguished and highly regulated field.
+In Canada, the profession is regulated and managed by CASLPO.
+In America the profession is managed by the American Academy of Audiology.
 Audiologists’ expertise ranges from testing and treating hearing and balance difficulties to leading the way in hearing loss prevention, education, and research into the exciting possibilities of hearing conservation and restoration.
 Audiologists work with all ages from infants to the elderly.

 How can an Audiologist help me?

 Our audiologists are hearing professionals, and our aim is to support good hearing health for you and your loved ones.
 Prevention of hearing loss is an important aspect of our vision.

 Audiologists assess, diagnose, and provide treatment for hearing difficulties including:

 • Inner and outer ear hearing problems

 • Noise sensitivities